 Our tour was ending around 9PM so that was our planned departure time from Oia to bring us back to our accommodation in Kamari.

 We decided to end the day with calm and enough time to enjoy the place + have an amazing dinner in Ammoudy Bay in Oia, so we skipped the organized return and got back by taxi later on.

 A bit more expensive but a nice way to customize the tour to fit our preferences.
 Besides, if you are not staying in Oia (which is, btw, one of the most crowded and most expensive places to stay), then you may want to spend some more time in this town before you go back.

-These types of tours that include volcano, hot springs, Thirasia island and sunset in Oia are organized from any place in Santorini, no matter where you accommodation is.
+Agencies are organizing day-trips andΒ tours that include volcano, hot springs, Thirasia island and sunset in Oia.
+You can general start from any place in Santorini, no matter where you accommodation is.